Azure/azure-osconfig/src/agents/gc/README.md

 ### 7.2.
 [If the policy already exists] Editing the existing policy definition

 If there is a new artifacts ZIP package, the policy definition can be manually updated for it.
-We need the package URL and the file hash of the package.
+We need the existing policy definition, the new package URL and the new file hash of the package.

 On the device, obtain the hash with: